Pakistan women's national cricket team: 2010 Asian Games

-The Pakistan national women's cricket team won a gold medal in the inaugural women's cricket tournament in the 2010 Asian Games that took place in Guangzhou, China.
+The Pakistan national women's cricket team won a gold medal in the inaugural women's cricket tournament at the 2010 Asian Games that took place in Guangzhou, China.
 In the final match at the 2010 Asian Games, Pakistan defeated Bangladesh women cricket team by 10 wickets.
 Bangladeshi women made 92 runs for 9 wickets with their captain Salma Khatun scoring 24; Nida Dar took 3 wickets giving away 16 runs in 4 overs.
 Pakistan women achieved the target of 93 runs in 15.4 overs without losing wickets: Dar scored 51 from 43 balls and Javeria Khan scored 39 runs from 51 balls, both remained not out.
 Asif Ali Zardari, the then-president of Pakistan, termed the team's win as a "gift to the nation riding on a series of crises" as 21 million people were affected by flood in 2010.

 2014 Asian Games

-In the 2014 Asian games, Pakistan women's cricket team defeated again Bangladesh women cricket team in the final match by four runs in Incheon, South Korea.
-In the low scoring match, Pakistan women scored 97 runs in 20 for 6 wickets.
+In the 2014 Asian games, Pakistan women's cricket team again defeated the Bangladesh women's cricket team in the final match by four runs in Incheon, South Korea.
+In the low scoring match, Pakistan women scored 97 runs in 20 overs for 6 wickets.
 The match was interrupted by rain.
 Bangladesh women innings reduced to 7 overs and their revised target was 43 runs per Duckworth–Lewis method; they scored 38 runs for 9 wickets.
-This was the second consecutive title won by the Pakistan women against the same team in Asian Games.
+This was the second consecutive title won by the Pakistan women against the same team in the Asian Games.

 2022 Asian Games

-Pakistan lost the Bronze medal match and finished 4th in the tournament.
+Pakistan women's cricket team lost the bronze medal match to Bangladesh by five wickets, finishing fourth in the tournament.
+Bangladesh chased down Pakistan's target of 65 runs in 18.2 overs to win the bronze medal.
+This was a disappointing result for Pakistan, who had previously won gold at the 2010 and 2014 Asian Games.

+2026 Asian Games

+Pakistan women won the bronze medal at the 2026 Asian Games by defeating Bangladesh by 31 runs in the third-place playoff.
+After being reduced to 67 for 5, captain Fatima Sana smashed 45 off 30 balls to lift Pakistan to 145 for 8.
+Umm-e-Hani then took 3 for 10 as Bangladesh were restricted to 114 for 7, sealing Pakistan's third Asian Games cricket medal.